French Dip Sandwich

 I finally had a good thing going.
 We built up a trusting relationship.
 I have long hair and every hairdresser I ever had previously had a secret vendetta to cut my hair shorter.
 If I said I wanted 1 1/2 inches cut off, they would cut off way more and think I wouldn’t notice.
 But MY hairdresser had long hair herself and kept to her word every time.

 I called the salon last week to set up an overdue appointment and they told me she was gone.

 “Where did she go?”

 Eeeeek!
 Where do I even start?
 If your reading this K, come back?!!!!

 Today I had my hair done by someone else.
 She was okay.
 But I told her 1 inch off the ends and it’s more like 3.
 We didn’t talk much.
 And in the end, my hair coincidentally looked exactly like hers.
 Which isn’t terrible, but not really what I wanted.

-CROCKPOT FRENCH DIP
+FRENCH DIP SANDWICH RECIPE

 For some reason I’ve had a major craving for French dip sandwiches lately.
 No, I’m not pregnant.
 Hormonal maybe…but not pregnant.

 I loved the smell of these sandwiches cooking all day.
 The au jus has an earthy smell.
 Not earthy in a overly herb-infused way…just a deep, rich flavor.
 These couldn’t be easier and take 10 minutes to prepare in the morning.